 When you are arranging a funeral for your loved, you might find yourself having to choose between a casket or coffin.

 Choosing a coffin is a basic part of funeral planning, and people usually consider a range of factors to help them decide.

-The words coffin and casket can both be used to describe a container for cremation or burial.
+No. Coffins and Caskets are not the same, although they are often used interchangeably to describe a container for cremation or burial.

-The only real difference between a coffin and a casket in the sense that most people tend to use the words, is the shape.
+The main difference between a coffin and a casket is the shape.
 A coffin’s shape is tapered along the lines of the human body’s typical proportions – wider at the top and narrow at the bottom, like a kite with six to eight edges.
 The shape of a casket is rectangular - it has a lid that can be half-opened to view the person at the service or wake.